 605 New England Road

 77 Whitfield Street

 32 Church Street

 Tickets and Admission

-There will be no tickets or admission charges, but we strongly encourage you to make generous free-will donations at every performance; in most cases, this will be the artists’ only financial compensation.
-We ask that you make your first stop our welcome tent on the Guilford Green, where you can pick up a festival program and check in.
+There will be no tickets (except for the Pilobolus and Coast Guard Band shows—both sold out) or admission charges, but we strongly encourage you to make generous free-will donations at every performance; in most cases, this will be the artists’ only financial compensation.
+We ask that you make your first stop our welcome tent next to the Big Top on the Guilford Green, where you can pick up a festival program and check in.

 Once you’ve checked in at the welcome tent, you’re free to wander in and out of any festival venue at will.
 Most shows will run 45 minutes to an hour in length (see your program booklet for the schedule or view our online schedule), and nearly all venues are adjacent to or within a short walking distance from the Green.
 Several venues are as many as 2-3 miles outside downtown and will require driving.
 See our festival map for more information.